 or download as a PDF at right

-Casting, pre-visualisation work, financing or pitching costs, including the cost of producing a short scene or other materials that enhance the likelihood of production; travel, production budgeting and scheduling expenses.
+casting, pre-visualisation work, financing or pitching costs, or other materials that enhance the likelihood of production; travel, production budgeting and scheduling expenses.
 Please note: the stage of project development will be looked at closely in such cases as these funds are not intended to provide gap financing in pre-production nor to duplicate funding provided in programs through Screen Australia’s Business and Audience Department.

 From time to time we may invite applicants to attach a script consultant or mentor to a project.
 In such a case Screen Australia may cover the cost of the consultant or mentor.

-Recipients of Enterprise Program funding need to refer to the Enterprise Program guidelines regarding their eligibility for this program.
+Recipients of Enterprise Program funding should refer to the Enterprise Program guidelines regarding their eligibility for this program.